wp-plugins/wp-mobile-edition/readme.txt

 To confirm that the preocesso was performed correctly visit your full site in `m.yousite.com` (before enable the plugin)

-= TESTING YOUR INSTALLATION (after enable the plugin) = Ideally, use a real mobile device to access your (public) site address and check that the switching and theme work correctly.
+= TESTING YOUR INSTALLATION (after enable the plugin) =
+* Ideally, use a real mobile device to access your (public) site address and check that the witching and theme work correctly.

+* Use the Mobile emulator in admin dashboard.

-In Firefox Browser, the [User-Agent Switcher](https://addons.mozilla.org/pt-br/firefox/addon/user-agent-switcher/) add-on can be configured to send mobile headers and crudely simulate a mobile device's request.
+* In Firefox Browser, the [User-Agent Switcher](https://addons.mozilla.org/pt-br/firefox/addon/user-agent-switcher/) add-on can be configured to send mobile headers and crudely simulate a mobile device's request.

-You can also download a number of mobile emulators that can run on a desktop PC and simulate mobile devices.

 == Frequently Asked Questions ==
-= Does this create a mobile admin interface too? =
-No, it does not. for this, install ([Mobile Apps](http://wordpress.org/extend/mobile/)).

-= How can I submit my mobile sitemap to Google? =
-Once you have created your Sitemap, you can submit it to Google using Webmaster Tools.

-= Where's the sitemap file stored? =
-You can find the `msitemap.xml` file in your blog's root folder.

-= I am getting Permission Denied like errors =
-It implies that you don't have write permissions on your blog's root folder.
-Please use chmod or your FTP manager to set the necessary permissions to 0666.
+= Why desktop-view link did not redirect me to the desktop version? = This plugin requires cookie, so you need to enable the cookie's setting.

+= I have created a mobile subdomain, but I still can't access my mobile version? = Did you point a mobile domain document root to the root of wordpress installation? if you did not, login to your cpanel, point the document root into the root of wordpress installation.

 == Changelog ==
+* 2.0
+    * NEW FEATURE - Switcher Mode (Normal Site or Mobile Sub domain)
+    * IMPROVED - Admin styling cleaned up.
+    * IMPROVED - Code refactored.
+    * IMPROVED - Mobile Theme - Various cosmetic fixes.

 * 1.9.3
     * mTheme - cosmetic fixes and option for Favicon and "Apple Touch Icon".